 Addiction recovery isn’t linear.
 That’s why it’s essential to understand each type of recovery and why one might be the right choice for you or a loved one.
 Intensive outpatient treatment is a popular option for people with addiction and mental health issues.
-Today, there are countless intensive outpatient programs (IOPs) in New Hampshire and the United States ready to help clients recover.
+Today, countless intensive outpatient programs (IOPs) in New Hampshire and the United States are ready to help clients recover.
 Not to mention, there are many benefits of intensive outpatient programs for addiction recovery.

 If you or someone you love is looking for an intensive outpatient program in the New Hampshire area, call A Better State today.
 Our outpatient clinic helps clients recover together through holistic treatment.
 Based in Hudson, New Hampshire, A Better State has a range of flexible treatment options for mental health, substance use, and addiction recovery.
 Call us now at 781.412.1488 to learn more about the benefits of intensive outpatient treatment and get started today.

 What Is an Intensive Outpatient Program for Addiction Recovery?

 Intensive outpatient programs, also known as IOPs, are a type of outpatient treatment.
 Unlike residential treatment programs, outpatient programs don’t house or feed clients.
 Instead, clients visit the clinic during the day or evening for individual, group, and family therapy sessions while returning home at night to sleep.